Free 2-4 day delivery | No minimum purchase required

 Then you notice it.
 That other dog isn't on a leash!

-While it may be impressive to see a dog fully in control of their own behavior, capable of staying at your side no matter what is going on around them, it may not be fully legal where you live.
+While it may be impressive to see an off-leash free-roaming dog that seems fully in control of their own behavior, capable of staying at their pet parent’s side no matter what is going on around them, it may not be fully legal where you live.

 There are no federal-level leash laws, but two states have them (Michigan and Pennsylvania), and many counties, cities, municipalities, and even properties have their own leash regulations.